 The MRes is delivered as a full-time and part-time programme of study for distance learners.
 All module content is available through the University’s Virtual Learning Environment (VLE), and students will be supported throughout their studies with regular access to their module tutors, either one-to-one (by email, Skype, phone), in groups (using media such as Skype), or via VLE module discussion forums or wikis.

-30,000-word dissertation under the guidance of a seasoned academic with a proven record of research in the field of Christian theology.
+In Part II, students undertake a 30,000-word dissertation under the guidance of a seasoned academic with a proven record of research in the field of Christian theology.
 Whether your goal is to develop the beginnings for further doctoral research, or just to indulge curiosity, the dissertation provides you the chance to develop and explore your own research interests.

-The modules are assessed by a variety of assessment methods: short essays (2,500 words), longer essays (4,000-5,000 words), comparative analyses, literary reviews, short assignments, oral assessments and one 30-000-word dissertation.
+The modules are assessed by a variety of assessment methods: short essays (2,500 words), longer essays (4,000-5,000 words), comparative analyses, literary reviews, short assignments, oral assessments and one 30,000-word dissertation.

 Applicants are expected to have a good first degree (a first or upper second), although every application is considered in its own merit, so places may be offered on the basis of professional qualification and relevant experiences.
 Candidates with a lower degree classification or no degree may be admitted at Postgraduate Certificate or Diploma level, with an opportunity to upgrade to Master’s level if satisfactory progress is made.

 The programme has been designed to attract students interested in developing both their generic and their subject-specific skills.
 It offers opportunities for students who have recently graduated to move on to work at level 7 in their specialist field of study and help prepare them for careers in education, ministry and research.

 Sharpen your ability to reason critically and analytically

 Explore the development and inner logic of the Christian faith